Tumppi066/truckersfm-stream-overlay/README.md

 > Do you need credit?

 Not if you don't want to.
 I'm totally fine with streamers not crediting at all.
 If you are going to make a fork for your own changes then I would appreciate a mention there.

+> Why is the title not bold?

+I follow the [TruckersFM brand guidelines](https://truckers.fm/brand-usage) that state all text should be in regular.
+That's all.

 ### How can I run this locally?
 #### Install the webpage (first time only)